-Although Governors are not paid, they can claim expenses (such as travel) which have been incurred whilst carrying out their duties.
+Although Governors are not paid, the Trust does have a limited budget in terms of travel and subsistence and will reimburse Governors for authorised expenses (such as travel) which have been incurred whilst carrying out their duties.
 However, if travelling by car, Governors are responsible for ensuring that they have appropriate car insurance cover i.e. for business purposes and must provide proof i.e. valid insurance certificate in order to subsequently claim back their expenses.